Dongchenl/caer/README.md

 synapse.h | Build physical synapses on neuromorphic hardware. layers.h | Build feature neurons.
-update.h | Update the synapse weights in memory and update them on neuromorphic hardware. create_column.h | Create multiple groups of output neurons. build_column.h | Connect the feature neurons to output neurons. scale_up_down.h | Simulate the mapping neurons of the recognition network. create_nsm.h | Create the neural state machines to build the winner-take-all mechanism. learn_column.h | Learn the synapse weight between feature neurons and the output neurons.
+update.h | Update the synapse weights in memory and update them on neuromorphic hardware. create_output.h | Create multiple groups of output neurons. build_output.h | Connect the feature neurons to output neurons. scale_up_down.h | Simulate the mapping neurons of the recognition network. create_nsm.h | Create the neural state machines to build the winner-take-all mechanism. learn_column.h | Learn the synapse weight between feature neurons and the output neurons.